What is eResearch NZ?

 eResearch NZ co-hosts

-The eResearch NZ conference series is co-hosted by New Zealand eScience Infrastructure (NeSI), REANNZ, and Genomics Aotearoa.
+The eResearch NZ conference series is co-hosted by Genomics Aotearoa, New Zealand eScience Infrastructure (NeSI) and REANNZ.

 New Zealand eScience Infrastructure (NeSI)